BP-H/superNova_2177/README.md

 ## 📊 Dashboard

 The dashboard provides real-time integrity metrics and network graphs built with `streamlit`, `networkx`, and `matplotlib`.
 Upload your validations JSON or enable demo mode to populate the table.
 You can edit rows inline before re-running the analysis to see how scores change.
+The sidebar also lets you tune the high and medium risk thresholds used by the validator certifier.

 ```bash
 streamlit run ui.py
 ```

-Use the sidebar file uploader to select or update your dataset, then click **Run Analysis** to refresh the report.
+Use the sidebar file uploader to select or update your dataset (drag and drop is supported), then click **Run Analysis** to refresh the report.
+You can also adjust the high and medium risk thresholds from the sidebar to immediately see how different settings impact the integrity score.
 Missing packages such as `tqdm` are installed automatically when you run `one_click_install.py` so progress bars work without extra setup.

 ## 🌩️ Streamlit Cloud